-Public interest entities ("PIEs") as defined in the Audit Act § 1-2 fifth paragraph are entities with listed securities, insurance companies, banks and other credit institutions.
-The list includes PIE's where PwC Norway was the statutory auditor and issued an audit opinion in the period from 1 July 2020 to 30 June 2021.
+1 Public interest entities ("PIEs") as defined in the Audit Act § 1-2 are entities with listed securities on regulated markets, banks, other credit institutions and insurance companies.
+The list includes PIE's where PwC Norway was the statutory auditor and issued an audit opinion in the period from 1 July 2021 to 30 June 2022.